Operation Flaming Dart: Operation

-In reaction to Flaming Dart the Vietcong attacked a hotel billeting U.S. personnel in Qui Nhơn, prompting the Flaming Dart II air strikes.
+In reaction to Flaming Dart the Vietcong attacked a hotel billeting U.S. personnel in Qui Nhơn, prompting the Flaming Dart II airstrikes on 11 February 1965.
 The U.S. Navy launched 99 fighter-bombers from three carriers: Hancock, Coral Sea and USS Ranger.
 The A-1 Skyraiders and A-4s from the carriers delivered tons of bombs and rockets to the target area at Chanh Hoa as F-8E Crusaders and F-4B Phantoms rocketed and strafed antiaircraft positions.
 A total of 33 F-8s, F-4s and A-1s protected the attack force should North Vietnamese MiGs based near Hanoi challenge the mission.
 Although MiGs did not interfere with the operation, antiaircraft gunners damaged a Coral Sea A-4C, forcing the pilot to make an emergency landing at Da Nang Air Base.
 Unused bombs still positioned on the wings exploded when the pilot landed at Danang, destroying the aircraft; the pilot survived.
 Lieutenant Commander Robert H. Shumaker of VF-154 ejected from his stricken F-8 over Chanh Hoa where he was captured by PAVN troops.

 While the naval aircraft bombed Chanh Hoa, the RVNAF and the U.S. Air Force (USAF) attacked Chap Le.
 The RVNAF used 28 propeller-driven A-1s, while the USAF had an equal number of jet-powered F-100 Super Sabres on target.
 While Americans with Farm Gate had been flying combat with their South Vietnamese counterparts, the USAF strikes in South Vietnam escalated the war by their use of jet aircraft.

 American reaction to Communist escalation was not restricted to the bombing of North Vietnam.
 Washington also escalated its use of air power when it authorized the use of U.S. jet attack aircraft to engage targets in the south.
-On 19 February, USAF B-57s conducted the first jet strikes flown by Americans in support of South Vietnamese ground units.
-On 24 February, USAF jets struck again, this time breaking up a Viet Cong ambush in the Central Highlands with a massive series of tactical air sorties.
+On 19 February 1965, USAF B-57s conducted the first jet strikes flown by Americans in support of South Vietnamese ground units.
+On 24 February 1965, USAF jets struck again, this time breaking up a Viet Cong ambush in the Central Highlands with a massive series of tactical air sorties.
 Again, this was an escalation in the U.S. use of air power.